CreoDAMO/REPAR/README.md

 MIT License - see LICENSE for details.

-Note: While the code is open-source, the underlying forensic research and legal strategies are the intellectual property of the REPAR Foundation.
+Note: While the code is open-source, the underlying forensic research and legal strategies are the intellectual property of the Aequitas Protocol.
 Commercial use of the research requires proper licensing.

 ---